-20 test positive as passengers from UK come under scanner
+20 test positive as passengers from UK come under scanner, states begin contact tracing

 New Delhi, Dec 22: At least 20 passengers from the UK tested positive for COVID-19 on Tuesday as the government issued a stringent set of SOPs mandating RT-PCR tests at airports for each traveller from the country and isolation in a separate unit of an institutional facility for positive cases in view of the new coronavirus strain.